-Vulnerabilities pose a significant risk to the confidentiality, integrity, and availability of City of Waukesha resources, as well as those who access City of Waukesha systems.
+Vulnerabilities pose a significant risk to the confidentiality, integrity, and availability to City resources, as well as those who access City systems.
 To reduce this risk, it requires a team effort to identify and remediate vulnerabilities in a timely manner.

-WHAT A VULNERABILITY MANAGEMENT PROGRAM IS AND WHY CITY OF WAUKESHA NEEDS ONE
+WHAT A VULNERABILITY MANAGEMENT PROGRAM IS AND WHY THE CITY OF WAUKESHA NEEDS ONE